asaikali/spring-observability/README.md

 - **Collector** → This dimension indicates how observability data is exported to the observability platform.
-  - **Native**: Data is sent to the observability tool using the tool’s native protocol, or the tool scrapes data from an endpoint within the app.
+  - **native**: Data is sent to the observability tool using the tool’s native protocol, or the tool scrapes data from an endpoint within the app.
 For example, pushing spans to Zipkin or exposing a Prometheus-compatible metrics endpoint.
-  - **OpenTelemetry Collector**: Data is sent to the OpenTelemetry Collector using the OpenTelemetry Protocol (OTLP).
+  - **otel-collector**: Data is sent to the OpenTelemetry Collector using the OpenTelemetry Protocol (OTLP).
 The OpenTelemetry Collector can also be configured with receivers compatible with other monitoring tools, such as Zipkin or Prometheus.